SimonNir/stalk_pca/README.md

 The Journal of Chemical Theory and Computation \
 2024, 20, 17, 7416–7429

-And, if utilizing the PCA improvement, we kindly ask you to cite [the work introducing it]().
+And, if utilizing the PCA improvement for parameterization, we kindly ask you to cite [the work introducing it]().
 > TBD